mantyr/glock/README.md

 **Response:**

-If the lock was successful, a `Success Response` is returned containing a `secret`, otherwise an `Error Response` is returned with an explanation for what went wrong.
+If the lock was successful, a `Success Response` is returned containing a `secret` that can be used in future requests to modify the lock.

+If the lock failed for any reason, including the `key` already being locked, an `Error Response` will be returned.

 **Example:**
 ```